AnshMittal1811/100_Days_for_ComputerVision_Papers/README.md

 * **Day 1 (01/01/2022)**: [Deep Vehicle Detection in Satellite Videos](https://github.com/AnshMittal1811/100_Days_for_ComputerVision_Papers/blob/master/001%20Deep%20Vehicle%20Detection%20in%20Satellite%20Video.pdf)

+Abstract—This work presents a deep learning approach for vehicle detection in satellite video.
+Vehicle detection is perhaps impossible in single EO satellite images due to the tininess of vehicles (4-10 pixel) and their similarity to the background.
+Instead, we consider satellite video which overcomes the lack of spatial information by temporal consistency of vehicle movement.
+A new spatiotemporal model of a compact 3 × 3 convolutional, neural network is proposed which neglects pooling layers and uses leaky ReLUs.
+Then we use a reformulation of the output heatmap including Non-Maximum-Suppression (NMS) for the final segmentation.
+Empirical results on two new annotated satellite videos reconfirm the applicability of this approach for vehicle detection.
+They more importantly indicate that pretraining on WAMI data and then fine-tuning on few annotated video frames for a new video is sufficient.
+In our experiment only five annotated images yield a 𝐹1 score of 0.81 on a new video showing more complex traffic patterns than the Las Vegas video.
+Our best result on Las Vegas is a 𝐹1 score of 0.87 which makes the proposed approach a leading method for this benchmark.

 * **Day 2 (01/02/2022)**: [Pyramidial Attention for Saliency Detection](https://github.com/AnshMittal1811/100_Days_for_ComputerVision_Papers/blob/master/002%20Pyramidal%20Attention%20for%20Saliency%20Detection.pdf)

 * **Day 3 (01/03/2022)**: [Human Identity-Preserved Motion Retargeting in Video Synthesis by Feature Diseentanglement](https://github.com/AnshMittal1811/100_Days_for_ComputerVision_Papers/blob/master/003%20Human%20Identity%20Preserved%20Motion%20Retargeting%20in%20Video%20Synthesis%20by%20Feature%20Disentanglement.pdf)